aHaugl/OV_Orbit_BLE_Course/README.md

 ```C
 #define PWM_LED0	DT_ALIAS(pwm_led0)
 ```
 <br>

-The next we want to do is to initialize this device with some properties using [PWM_DT_SPEC_GET](https://docs.zephyrproject.org/latest/hardware/peripherals/pwm.html#c.PWM_DT_SPEC_GET).
+The next we want to do is to initialize this device and populize the struct with the properties using [PWM_DT_SPEC_GET](https://docs.zephyrproject.org/latest/hardware/peripherals/pwm.html#c.PWM_DT_SPEC_GET).

 Near the top, but after the PWM_LED0 definition in motor_control.c initialize and populate your device with the parameters from the .dts file: